Birds of Printer Nightmares

 When using Point and Print, users can connect to the remote printer and download the drivers from the printer server by using the system account (I guess that’s why it is a little bit vulnerable)

-The main difference when using or configuring the Package point and print settings instead of the regular Point and print setting would be that the Print server you are using is using Package aware drivers.
-Again I need to explain what Package aware drivers are.
+The main difference when using or configuring the Package point and print settings instead of the regular Point and print settings is that the Print server you are using is using package-aware drivers.
+Again, I need to explain what package-aware drivers are.

-Package aware drivers ensure that all of the driver’s components in the package are configured to be used for Point and Print operation.
+Package aware drivers ensure that all of the package’s driver’s components are configured for Point and Print operation.
 You can check it out by opening the registry and taking a look at the PrinterDriverAttributes (it is also an unsupported method to make your Driver package aware)

 The printer Package contains a catalog file (.CAT) that provides authentication when it’s copied to the client.